-Teen rehabilitation programs are available to provide treatment for young adolescents and teens that are 18 or 19 years old.
+Teen rehabilitation programs provide treatment for young adolescents and teens 18 or 19.
 Some of the common reasons teens abuse drugs is because of peer pressure and social influence.
-Through Junior High School, High School, and College, there is influence and peer pressure to use drugs or alcohol.
-Most teens avoid these problems, but many teens fall victim to substance abuse and addiction.
+There is influence and peer pressure to use drugs or alcohol through Junior High School, High School, and College.
+Most teens avoid these problems, but many fall victim to substance abuse and addiction.
 According to the 2019 National Survey on Drug Use and Health, among adolescents aged 12 to 17, approximately 1.4 million teens initiated marijuana use in the past year.
 Also, approximately 670,000 teens initiated cocaine use.
-When teens begin to experiment with drugs and alcohol, it could quickly turn into a dangerous addiction.
+When teens experiment with drugs and alcohol, it could quickly become a dangerous addiction.

-Teens tend to abuse drugs like alcohol, prescription drugs, and inhalants or hallucinogens.
-Among adolescents aged 12 to 17, approximately 381,000 teens initiated inhalant use in the past year, which was higher than in 2016 and 2017.
-Many teens abuse illegal substances for an escape or to self-medicate.
-When teens grow up in an abusive household or struggle with mental health issues, they may turn to drugs or alcohol as a solution.
+Teens abuse drugs like alcohol, prescription drugs, and inhalants or hallucinogens.
+Among adolescents aged 12 to 17, approximately 381,000 teens initiated inhalant use in the past year, higher than in 2016 and 2017.
+Many teens abuse illegal substances for escape or to self-medicate.
+When teens grow up in abusive households or struggle with mental health issues, they may turn to drugs or alcohol as a solution.
 There is also the problem with academic or performance pressure when going to school.
 Many teens face pressure from their parents and struggle to manage this, which drives them to drugs.
 Also, there are issues with coping with trauma, anxiety, depression, or other issues; drugs become an easy way to escape.

-Because teens are connected to social media, they are easily influences, and some studies have shown that teens who see drug and alcohol use are more likely to engage in those behaviors.
-There are countless dangers associated with teen substance use, and experimentation can become teen addiction.
+Because teens are connected to social media, they are easily influenced, and some studies have shown that teens who see drug and alcohol use are more likely to engage in those behaviors.
+Numerous dangers are associated with teen substance use, and experimentation can become teen addiction.
 Drug use at a young age can also impact the likelihood of adult addiction.
-Most teens who begin using drugs or alcohol continue this drug use into their adult life.
+Most teens who begin using drugs or alcohol continue this drug use into adulthood.

 Common Problems Associated with Teen Substance Abuse

-Teens who use alcohol and drugs are more likely to have a substance use disorder as an adult.
-Early to late adolescence is considered a critical risk period for the beginning of alcohol and drug use.
-Also, there is a clear link between issues with anxiety and depression and substance abuse.
+Teens who use alcohol and drugs are more likely to have a substance use disorder than adults.
+Early to late adolescence is considered a critical risk period for beginning alcohol and drug use.
+Also, there is a clear link between anxiety, depression, and substance abuse issues.
 According to the Monitoring the Future Survey, 24.5% of 8th graders, 43% of 10th graders, and 58% of 12th graders used alcohol.
-Alcohol abuse is a common problem among teens and generally progressed into more serious substance abuse.
-Also, 47% of 12-grade students had used illicit drugs, and the most common were marijuana, prescription drugs, and alcohol.
+Alcohol abuse is a common problem among teens and generally progresses into more severe substance abuse.
+Also, 47% of 12-grade students had used illicit drugs; the most common were marijuana, prescription drugs, and alcohol.

-Teen drug abuse also has the risk for fatal and non-fatal overdose, and the rates are high when alcohol and prescription drugs are mixed together.
-According to the National Institute on Drug Abuse, more than 67,300 Americans died of an overdose in 2018, and close to 72,000 had died in 2019.
-Drug overdose deaths have continued to rise year after year until 2018, where they declined and then rose again in 2019.
-Parents need to be aware of their teen's drug use and look for the indicators.
-Early intervention is crucial and saves lives—families can perform interventions at any time, and there is no bad time to organize an intervention.
+Teen drug abuse also has the risk of fatal and non-fatal overdose, and the rates are high when alcohol and prescription drugs are mixed.
+According to the National Institute on Drug Abuse, more than 67,300 Americans died of an overdose in 2018, and close to 72,000 died in 2019.
+Drug overdose deaths continued to rise year after year until 2018 when they declined and rose again in 2019.
+Parents must know about their teen’s drug use and look for the indicators.
+Early intervention is crucial and saves lives—families can perform interventions at any time, and there is no wrong time to organize an intervention.
 Overall, adolescents have different treatment needs than older substance abusers.
 Along with the problems associated with addiction and withdrawal, many young people need help with education, co-occurring disorders, family life, and other issues.

 When is Substance Abuse Treatment for Adolescents the Right Approach?

 Most teens do not recognize the risks of using drugs or alcohol.
-According to the same National Survey on Drug Use and Health mentioned earlier, approximately 34.6% of teens perceived great risk from smoking marijuana weekly, which declined from 40% in 2015.
-Overall, adolescents' perception of great risk of harm from substance use alcohol declined from 2015 to 2019.
-Substance abuse for adolescents is ideal at any time, and there is no bad time to intervene and get an addict's help.
-Parents play a critical role in their children's lives and will worry about new risks they may experience.
-A common risk is the use of substances, such as alcohol, marijuana, tobacco, and other drugs.
-Parents need to talk to their teens about drug use and know the signs.
+According to the National Survey on Drug Use and Health, approximately 34.6% of teens perceived great risk from smoking marijuana weekly, which declined from 40% in 2015.
+Overall, adolescents’ perception of the great risk of harm from substance use alcohol declined from 2015 to 2019.
+Substance abuse for adolescents is ideal at any time, and there is no bad time to intervene and get an addict’s help.
+Parents play a critical role in their children’s lives and will worry about new risks they may experience.
+A common risk is using alcohol, marijuana, tobacco, and other drugs.
+Parents must talk to their teens about drug use and know the signs.

-The best approach to help teens struggling with addiction is by having a loving conversation and talk to them about the risks of substance abuse and addiction.
+The best approach to help teens struggling with addiction is by having a loving conversation and talking to them about the risks of substance abuse and addiction.
 Also, parents should provide information about drugs and alcohol and educate their teens about what drugs look like and how they affect a person.
-Knowledge is important, and this is part of early intervention, which prevents teens from abusing drugs or alcohol.
+Knowledge is essential; this is part of early intervention, preventing teens from abusing drugs or alcohol.
 According to the Centers for Disease Control and Prevention, alcohol, marijuana, and tobacco are substances most commonly used by adolescents.
 Also, by 12th grade, about two-thirds of students have tried alcohol.
 Moreover, about half of 9th through 12th-grade students reported ever having used marijuana.
-Among 12th grade students, close to 2 in 10 reported using prescription drugs without a prescription.
+Among 12th-grade students, close to 2 in 10 reported using prescription drugs without a prescription.

 How Does Adolescent Substance Abuse Treatment Operate?

-The rehabilitation process is similar to any other, and typically detox is the first step to take.
+The rehabilitation process is similar to any other, and detox is typically the first step.
 Teens have access to medically supervised detox and conventional detox programs.
-Typically, the severity of addiction and accompanying withdrawal symptoms determine what method of detox is required.
+Addiction severity and accompanying withdrawal symptoms determine what detox method is required.
 Medical programs are not common for teens but would manage prescription drug addiction like opioid addiction.
 Conventional detox programs are typically attached to most inpatient treatment centers and manage most forms of street drug addiction.
 However, detox should not be considered the only treatment approach to take.
 Following detox, the next phase of rehabilitation involves inpatient or outpatient rehabilitation.

 Types of Therapy for Teens Struggling with Addiction

 Cognitive-behavioral therapy is a common approach used to help teens, and this helps patients identify negative thoughts and behaviors, which often lead to addiction.
-Patients attend group and individual therapy sessions to understand better personal and environmental triggers that lead to addiction.
+Patients attend group and individual therapy sessions to understand better the personal and environmental triggers that lead to addiction.
 Motivational techniques and methods are also used, such as motivational interviewing.
 This therapy process helps patients realize the need for change because young people may struggle with personal identity.
-Individuals are helped to accept their feelings and learn how to modify them and gain the motivation to stop using drugs.
+Individuals are helped to accept their feelings, learn how to modify them, and gain the motivation to stop using drugs.

-Adolescents also benefit from wilderness therapy, which is a treatment strategy for adolescents with maladaptive behaviors.
+Adolescents also benefit from wilderness therapy, a treatment strategy for adolescents with maladaptive behaviors.
 Wilderness programs combine therapy with challenging experiences in an outdoor wilderness environment.
-The goal of wilderness therapy is to provide therapeutic assessment, intervention, and treatment of problem behaviors, safety and stabilization, and lasting change.
+Wilderness therapy aims to provide therapeutic assessment, intervention, treatment of problem behaviors, safety and stabilization, and lasting change.
 Wilderness therapy offers a radical change of environment, challenging experiences, healthy relationship development, therapy, and teaching healthy coping strategies.
-There are countless benefits with wilderness therapy, and it has proven to be a successful approach in helping addicts overcome addiction.
+Wilderness therapy has countless benefits, and it has proven to be a successful approach in helping addicts overcome addiction.

 What are the alternatives to Teen Drug Rehab Programs?

-Teen substance abuse treatment provides many different options to help adolescents and their families.
+Teen substance abuse treatment provides many options to help adolescents and their families.
 Again, according to the National Survey on Drug Use and Health, among adolescents aged 12 to 17 in 2019, 0.7% received substance use treatment in the past year.
 When compared to 2015 and 2018, the estimates are similar.
-Among adolescents who had a past year substance use disorder, only 8.3% received any form of treatment.
-When searching for drug and alcohol treatment centers, an addiction assessment is a good place to begin.
-The assessment process is essential and could be done over the phone or in-person.
-The purpose of an assessment is to determine the extent of addiction and what treatment methods are available.
+Among adolescents who had a past year of a substance use disorder, only 8.3% received any form of treatment.
+When searching for drug and alcohol treatment centers, an addiction assessment is an excellent place to begin.
+The assessment process is essential and could be done over the phone or in person.
+An assessment aims to determine the extent of addiction and what treatment methods are available.

-Motivational enhancement therapy is often an alternative approach used, and this involves one to three therapy sessions inspiring teens to take part in substance use treatment.
-Teens can also access adolescent community reinforcement approaches, which is an intervention method that helps replace negative environment factors with healthy ones.
+Motivational enhancement therapy is often an alternative approach that involves one to three therapy sessions inspiring teens to take part in substance use treatment.
+Teens can also access adolescent community reinforcement approaches, an intervention method that helps replace negative environmental factors with healthy ones.
 Contingency management is a treatment system using instant, real rewards to encourage positive, healthy behavior.
-Family-based therapies are also provided, and these are often conducted in outpatient settings.
+Family-based therapies are also provided, often conducted in outpatient settings.
 Teens remain under parental supervision and receive emotional support while undergoing substance use treatment.

 Family-based therapies are also provided through outpatient treatment.
 These are therapy sessions improving communication skills between teens and parents.
-The goal of family therapy is to create a healthier, drug-free home environment.
+Family therapy aims to create a healthier, drug-free home environment.
 Brief strategic family therapy involves twelve to sixteen therapy sessions working with families, while multidimensional family therapy provides community-based treatment for troubled or violent teens.
-Some alternatives for recovery support include assertive continuing care, which is a doctor-assisted recovery program that helps teens build problem-solving and communication skills among recovering teens.
+Some alternatives for recovery support include assertive continuing care, a doctor-assisted recovery program that helps teens build problem-solving and communication skills among recovering teens.
 Peer recovery support services are community centers for recovering teens.
-Recovery support is also provided to teens within high school.
+Recovery support is also provided to teens in high school.